-So play with the spices here and be generous.
-If the cooking liquid doesn’t have enough flavor, you might consider adding a chicken stock cube, I prefer an organic brand, but do use your favorite kind.
+- So play with the spices here and be generous.
+If the cooking liquid doesn’t have enough flavor, you should consider adding one or two chicken stock cubes, I prefer an organic brand, but do use your favorite kind.

 - 50 g/ 1.8 oz/ 3 ½ tablespoons butter for the sauce

 - 50 g/ 1.8 oz/ 1/3 cup all-purpose flour

 - 800 ml/ 27 fl.oz/ 3 1/3 cups good quality turkey or chicken stock

 - about 300 – 400 g / 10 – 14 oz mushrooms